MatejBransky/simplifr/README.md

 Simplifies arbitrary JSON data into a flat single-level (path -> description) structure.
 It's designed for React/Redux/Flux apps.
 Inspired by [Normalizr](https://github.com/gaearon/normalizr).

+> Important NOTE: It's an `experimental` project base on experimental ideas of how we can transform the entire state structure to simplify the way of communicating between components with a complex data store in React apps

 ## Install

     npm install --save simplifr